Exercise 2: Part 1: Calculate vulnerability index#

 This first part of the exercise will prepare the data for subsequent non-spatial geodataprocessing, such as working with the attribute table.
 To calculate the vulnerability index, we will join all the relevant data using spatial geodataprocessing into a single vector layer.

-2. Make sure to reproject the dataset with the district boundaries and the dataset with the Covid-19 risk indicators into UTM zone 36N.
+2. Make sure to reproject the dataset using the district boundaries and the Covid-19 risk indicators dataset into UTM zone 36N.
 Use the tool Reproject layer for this process.
 See the Wiki entry on projections for further information.

 Attention